-Also, those who come (\underline{back}) from Europe or elsewhere don't submity this gives a bad reputation because it isn't the custom in the couptry.
+Also, those who come (\overline{back}) from Europe or elsewhere don't submit; this gives a bad reputation because it isn't the custom in the country.

 HOW TO DIG THE SHAFT

 To find water requires a lot of work.
 To find water to drink the people dig the shaft called "bulaman" (shaft).